kinode-dao/kinode-book/src/kit/boot-fake-node.md

 kit boot-fake-node

 # In a new terminal
-kit boot-fake-node -f fake2.dev -p 8081 -h /tmp/kinode-fake-node-2
+kit boot-fake-node -f fake2.dev -p 8081 -o /tmp/kinode-fake-node-2

 # Send a message from fake2.dev to fake.dev
 # In the terminal of fake2.dev: